" ... nothing can ever separate us from God’s love." - Romans 8:38 -

 The more we understand the Bible, the more we will develop our relationship with God and understand our purpose.
 We know that the Bible can seem overwhelming and confusing, so we wanted to provide some of our favorite resources.

-Ask God for His wisdom, to have a desire to read, and to get into a rhythm. // All good relationships take time and effort "If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you." - James 1:5
+Ask God for His wisdom, to have a desire to read, and to get into a rhythm. // All good relationships take time and effort "If you need wisdom, ask our generous God, and he will give it to you.
+He will not rebuke you for asking." - James 1:5